dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 For example, if you want to use R instead of space to rotate selected objects, click on the first row, then press `R`.

-After you change the hotkey, don’t forget to click Save Changes button.
+After you change the hotkey, don't forget to click Save Changes button.

 The **docType** column describes which type of EasyEDA document each hotkey applies to. **docType** has three types: